why-not-try-calmer/feedo/COMMANDS.md

 - `paused: "true" or "false"`
     - suspend all notifications to the chat
 - `pin: "true" or "false"`,
-    - have the bot try to pin every batch message
+    - have the bot try to pin every digest message
 - `search_notif: <list of space-separated keywords>`
     - have the bot send an extra notification whenever a feed to which the current chat is subscribed has items in which the keywords are found
 - `share_link: "true" or "false"`
-    - appends a link at the end of each batch update to a web rendered view
+    - appends a link at the end of each digest update to a web rendered view

 _Notice_: The last two settings allow to completely ignore certain feeds from the regular updates, while still getting notifications on matches.